shredthaGNAR/list-of-my-starred-repos/README.md

 * [Powerlevel9k/powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k): Powerlevel9k was a tool for building a beautiful and highly functional CLI, customized for you.
 P9k had a substantial impact on CLI UX, and its legacy is now continued by P10k.
 * [parkermuir/preflop-poker](https://github.com/parkermuir/preflop-poker): Python scripts to navigate Texas Hold 'Em and Pot Limit Omaha preflop decision trees ♠️♣️
 * [MozillaSecurity/prefpicker](https://github.com/MozillaSecurity/prefpicker): Manage & generate prefs.js files
+* [alkatrazstudio/prev-colors](https://github.com/alkatrazstudio/prev-colors): Thunderbird add-on for choosing one of the previously selected colors
 * [praveenravi77/prime-video-adblock](https://github.com/praveenravi77/prime-video-adblock): A simple extension to block amazon prime video ads in shows that are "Free but have ads"
 * [jhonatasrm/print-preview](https://github.com/jhonatasrm/print-preview): This add-on works by showing a preview before printing.
 That can be done by clicking the button on the toolbar or shortcut keys.
 * [xmansyx/Pro-Fox](https://github.com/xmansyx/Pro-Fox): A custome CSS Theme for firefox